-And finally, there is that painting above Steed's mantlepiece in his second flat which shows his grandfather R.K.J.J. de V. Steed in 1892.
+And finally, there is that oil painting above Steed's mantlepiece in his second flat which shows his grandfather R.K.J.J. de V. Steed in 1892.

 This is the only known picture of a family member.
-There're many pictures or photos in other flats (such as the photos on his secretary in 4 Queen Anne's Court or at the sideboard in the living room at Steed's Stud) but it's unknown if one of them is a family member.
+There're many pictures or photos in other flats (such as the photos on his secretary at 4 Queen Anne's Court or at the sideboard in the living room at Steed's Stud) but it's unknown if one of them is a family member.
 The missing family photos could be a safety mechanism to protect his family or to prevent being blackmailed because Steed has photos of his schoolmates or colleagues (TNA Dead Men are Dangerous, Medium Rare), but not a single photo of his niece, nephew or sister anywhere.

 R.K.J.J.de V. Steed in 1892

 Steed mentions his grandfather (grandfather's watch) in series 6 Have Guns - Will Haggle.